aptech/docs/docs/comt/comt-ug-constraints.rst

     H(\theta) = 0

 where :math:`H(\theta)` is an arbitrary user-supplied function.
 Nonlinear equality constraints are specified by assigning the procedure pointer to the *eqProc* member of an instance of a :class:`comtControl` structure.
-This procedure has one required input argument: the model parameters--either as a :math:`P \times 1` matrix or a PV structure containing the parameters.
+This procedure has one required input argument: the model parameters--either as a :math:`P \times 1` matrix or a :class:`PV` structure containing the parameters.
 Any optional dynamic arguments passed to :func:`comt` will also be passed to this function.

 Examples
 ++++++++++